sayantikabanik/Mentorship/session_template.md

-# Mentorship Session Booking Template
+# Mentorship Session with Saya

 Thank you for scheduling a mentorship session!
 Please provide the following details to help me make the most of our time together.
 Feel free to make a copy and share the details via email/ open an issue